CHTC/Events/2026-06-09-throughput-computing-week.md

 - Be inspired by presentations and conversations with community leaders and contributors sharing common interests
 - Learn about HTC and new developments to advance your science, your collaboration, or your campus

-At HTC25, we had over 130 in-person attendees, and more than 80 presentations given by our volunteer speakers.
+At HTC25, we had over 130 in-person attendees and more than 80 presentations.

-The event website will be launched in January, so stay tuned for more details.
+The event website will be launched in January 2026, so stay tuned for more details.

 ### Connect with CC* Campuses and OSG Staff